whonut/whonut.github.io/projects.md

 ### Open Source Contributions

-These are accessible via my GitHub profile but collected hear for neatness.
+These are accessible via my GitHub profile but collected here for neatness.

 #### Fuzzy Clock BitBar plugin